 Firstly, some context… our company provides an online platform for the sport and education sectors.
 We are the market leader in New Zealand and growing rapidly in Australia.
 Clients stay with us because we’ve proven they can rely on us to provide digital solutions that are well supported, on time, and within budget.
 We remain aware of advances in technology and we invest continuously in extending our platform to keep at the forefront globally.
-We’re recognised as experts and we have greater market share than all our competitors combined.
+We’re recognised as experts and we have greater market share in New Zealand than all our competitors combined.

 But there are still some organisations that don’t yet use our services.
 Maybe they’re stuck in an old contract or maybe they haven’t identified the need yet.
 Eventually though, they decide they could be doing better.
 So far, so good - they’re probably right.
 But now comes the awkward bit.
 How do you approach the market when your budgets are tight and your ambitions are... well, ambitious?